albert-nagy/Linux-Server-Config/README.md

 	- Enable port 443 in firewalls
 - Add new domain, redirect URLs and JavaScript origin to Facebook and Google OAuth apps

+## Third-party resources

+- https://freedns.afraid.org/ - to set up a DNS record for the IP address
+- https://certbot.eff.org/lets-encrypt/ubuntuxenial-apache to get SSL certificate
+- https://stackoverflow.com/ - to research errors and find solutions